pudly/schmopera-hugo/content/articles/great-love-affairs-singers-and-pianists.md

 date = "2016-10-14T07:12:00-04:00"
 lastmod = "2017-11-30T21:32:00-05:00"
 publishDate = "2016-10-14T07:56:00-04:00"
-slug = "great-love-affairs-singers-and-pianists"
-title = "Great love affairs: singers and pianists"
+short_description = "So, perhaps we've dubbed this Friday \"Hug a Singer Day\" for the pianists out there, and \"Hug a Pianist Day\" for the owners of lovely voices.
+Together, singers and pianists are our favourite example of something that's greater than the sum of its parts.\n" slug = "great-love-affairs-singers-and-pianists" title = "Great love affairs: singers and pianists"
 +++